 Winding down the spiral staircase in Keble library feels incredibly magical – even if it does make you slightly dizzy!

-Keble is also lucky to have a theatre (the O'Reilly), cafe, music room, gym, pizza oven and bar, which looks a bit like a spaceship.
-The JCR ('Junior Common Room' – where undergrads hang out) is also being refurbished in 2019.
-It will soon be a neat, snug, but stylish spot to relax in college!
+Keble is also lucky to have a theatre (the O’Reilly), cafe, music room, gym, pizza oven and bar, which looks a bit like a spaceship.
+The JCR (‘Junior Common Room’ – where undergrads hang out) is a neat, snug, but stylish spot to relax in college!

-For the 150th anniversary of Keble college in 2020, the HB Allen centre is being built.
-This is a graduate site located a couple of minutes walk from Keble's main site.
-Whilst it is currently still a building site, everything will be shiny and new come 2019.
+For the 150th anniversary of Keble college in 2020, the HB Allen centre has been built.
+This is a graduate site located a couple of minutes walk from Keble’s main site.

 As you can see, lots is going on in Keble!